Christmas, it’s the most wonderful time of the year.

-So in this post, I wanted to let you know my best nine tips for not only surviving Christmas when you have mental health problems, but also loving Christmas and actually being able to enjoy all its magic.
+So in this post, I wanted to let you know my best tips for not only surviving Christmas when you have mental health problems, but also loving Christmas and actually being able to enjoy all its magic.

 Get the exact daily self-care routine I used to beat depression for good…

 … so you never have to feel like your mental health is controlling you and your life again.